Synthetic element: Properties

 All elements with atomic number greater than 94 decay quickly enough into lighter elements such that any atoms of these that may have existed when the Earth formed (about 4.6 billion years ago) have long since decayed.
 Synthetic elements now present on Earth are the product of atomic bombs or experiments that involve nuclear reactors or particle accelerators, via nuclear fusion or neutron absorption.

 Atomic mass for natural elements is based on weighted average abundance of natural isotopes in Earth's crust and atmosphere.
 For synthetic elements, there is no "natural isotope abundance".
 Therefore, for synthetic elements the total nucleon count (protons plus neutrons) of the most stable isotope, i.e., the isotope with the longest half-life—is listed in brackets as the atomic mass.

+Half-lifes

+The list below shows half-life most time first for some of the elements' most stable isotopes: